Before the Clash: Ritual Cleansing and Purification in Ancient Warfare

 Prayers, Chants, and Oaths

 Vocal rituals accompanied every purification.
 Prayers were standardized formulas recited by priests or commanders, while chants were often sung by the entire army to synchronize heartbeats and build unity.
-In Japan, samurai would recite the Nembutsu (prayer to Amida Buddha) before battle, and in medieval Europe, knights would kneel in prayer before receiving the Eucharist as a form of spiritual cleansing.
+In Japan, samurai recited the Nembutsu; in medieval Europe, knights knelt in prayer before receiving the Eucharist as spiritual cleansing.
 Oaths of vengeance or allegiance were also common, binding the warrior to a cause greater than survival.

 Fasting and Sexual Abstinence

 Many cultures required warriors to abstain from food, sexual relations, and even sleep before combat.
 The reasoning was dual: to avoid spiritual contamination (since sex was often seen as polluting) and to sharpen mental focus.
-The Spartans, for instance, would fast for a day before battle, believing that an empty stomach made the warrior more agile and less prone to cowardice.
-The Mughal soldiers in India would abstain from sex and avoid cutting their hair as part of a 40-day purification vow (chilla).
+The Spartans fasted for a day before battle, believing an empty stomach made the warrior more agile and less prone to cowardice.
+Mughal soldiers in India abstained from sex and avoided cutting their hair as part of a 40-day purification vow (chilla).

 Ritual Dances and Body Art